ALIM23700/University-Assistant-Fullstack/README.md

 # 🎓 University Assistant

+📌 Showcase Repository: This repository serves as a showcase for the project.
+The source code is maintained in separate frontend and backend repositories.

 A full-stack University Assistant web application designed to simplify communication between students and teachers, and automate daily academic updates.

 ---